 At the end of the Lazybeach Special is, of course, a guard's van.

-Who says guard's vans have to be big, heavy, wooden boxes?
+Who says guard's vans have to be big, heavy, wooden sheds?
 The sedate speed of the Lazybeach Special is just right for towing a vintage 1970s-style caravan!
 And, as if the management needed any justification, some of Rowland Emmet's illustrations include vehicles with only one axle.

 Just in case the guard feels like taking a weekend break at the end of the line the rail wheels can be flipped so the caravan rolls on road wheels instead.
 And, yes, the 'flipping mechanism' really works.

 To add to the 1970s ambience, the curtains are vintage Laura Ashley (really!) with the curtain rails concealed behind pelmets.
 The red tail light actually lights up.
 However the Calor gas cylinder does not contain any gas.

 The number plate reads 'THE END' – a sideways nod of the head to Ffestiniog Railway's 'Final Vehicle' and 'Last Vehicle' signs.

 On the basis that every caravan deserves a suitable name, the sign hanging by the door reads 'Sin Bin'.
 The 'brand logo' reads Caravaggio (in chiaroscuro-style lettering).